 I love to make soup for dinner…even in the middle of summer

 But what better time of year to enjoy soup than right now!

 The weather is perfect to enjoy a bowl of hot soup for dinner.

-Add a side salad or a loaf of warm crusty bread and you have a wonderful meal for dinner.
+side salad or a loaf of warm crusty bread and you have a wonderful meal for dinner.

 This pumpkin soup recipe is easy to make for a weeknight family dinner yet fancy

 enough to make for company or to serve as a first course for Thanksgiving.

 If you have a pretty